Considering silicone hydrogel contact lenses?

 Hydrogel - a soft plastic that contains water - has been used in the manufacture of contacts since the 1970s and was a favourite choice due to its comfortable quality.
 With the addition of silicone in 1999, the lenses became more gas permeable, meaning that oxygen could pass through them and ensure better health of the cornea underneath.

 Today, there are around 20 different types of formulations.
 The main difference being length of time they can be worn - some are only suitable for overnight wear, while others can be left in for up to 30 days.

 The benefits of silicone hydrogel contact lenses

-If you're ready to buy contact lenses, Contactlenses.co.uk can help you find the perfect pair.
-Our collection includes a variety of items from trusted manufacturers.
-And if you're looking for coloured lenses or special effects lenses, we're sure to have something to match your preferences.
+f you're ready to buy a pair of Silicone Contact lenses contact lenses, Contactlenses.co.uk can help you find the perfect pair.
+Our collection includes a variety of items from trusted manufacturers, including Daily silicone lenses like Dailies Total 1 and monthly Silicone lenses like Biofinity.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP

 Created: 24 Apr 2015, Last modified: 4 Mar 2020